centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

 If products from an order get returned by a customer or packages are delivered back to the warehouse due to delivery issues etc, a return can be created.
 A return is connected to a specific shipment.

 Refunds are currently not supported with the Integration API, but can be handled with Order API (REST) until the mutation is available.
+[You can read about refunds in REST API here](https://docs.centra.com/api-references/order-api/api-reference/update-return).

 There are three specific options to consider when creating a Return: